Patrick Stump: Music projects

 During the production of Soul Punk, Stump contributed a cover of Buddy Holly's "Everyday" to the 2011 tribute album, Listen to Me: Buddy Holly to a positive reception.
 Victoria Asher provided backing vocals.
 Stump and the album's contributing artists performed at the tribute event at the Music Box Theater.

 On September 23, 2012, Stump contributed lead guitar and vocals for a performance of "Black Hole Sun" with Robert Glasper Experiment at the London iTunes Festival.
 He later contributed vocals to the track "I Stand Alone", on the album Black Radio 2, which premiered September 23, 2013.

 He created his own version of the theme song for The CW's TV series, One Tree Hill, featured on the third episode of season 8, The Space in Between.
 He provided a song for Season 5 Episode 3 Big Trouble in Little Clerks 2 of Adult Swim's Robot Chicken in which he parodied James Cameron's Avatar.

 In late 2014, he appeared on reality TV shows The Voice as an advisor and on The Sing-Off.

-On November 5, 2015, it was announced that Stump had written and produced a song called Trophy Boy for the soundtrack of upcoming animated film Charming to be sung by High School Musical star Ashley Tisdale, Avril Lavigne and G.E.M.
+On November 5, 2015, it was announced that Stump had written and produced a song called Trophy Boy for the soundtrack of the animated film Charming to be sung by High School Musical star Ashley Tisdale, Avril Lavigne and G.E.M.

 Stump composed an original ride score for the on-ride audio system for the enhanced Incredible Hulk Coaster, a roller coaster at Islands of Adventure theme park in Orlando, which re-opened on August 4, 2016.

 In early 2016, he was revealed to be contributing to Blink-182's fifth studio album, California.
 Stump was later given songwriting credits on two songs off the album, Sober and San Diego.
 He also co-wrote 10 Victoria's Secret Angels for MAX's studio album Hell's Kitchen Angel, who MAX described as 'one of his favorite collaborations'.

 Stump has song writing credits on Black Veil Brides frontman, Andy Black's, debut solo album The Shadow Side, contributing to the album's leading single, "We Don't Have to Dance".